Altinn/altinn-studio/.github/ISSUE_TEMPLATE/user-story.md

 ---
 [How to write and handle issues.](https://confluence.brreg.no/x/Wg81Bw) (Only for project members)
 ## Description
 Document the need briefly for the story.
+Start with the "who, what, why" eg "As a (type of user), I want (some goal), so that (reason)."
+The title of the user story should reflect this need in a shorter way.

 ## Screenshots
 > Screenshots or links to Figma (make sure your sketch is public)